NOTE MAJOR CHANGES IN 2018

 exempt, you will need to locate a class.
 Of course I want you to take my course but other people also offer classes.
 CLICK HERE TO SEE MORE INFO ABOUT MY CLASS

-I WOULD NOT TAKE THE COURSE AT THE SHERIFF'S DEPARTMENT OR ANY OTHER NON NRA COURSE.
-You will not gain any benefit just because you took the Sheriff's Department's Class as far as the processing your application and they only cover about half of what an NRA class covers.
-NRA Handgun Classes that are sometimes
+I WOULD NOT TAKE THE COURSE AT THE SHERIFF'S DEPARTMENT.
+You will not gain any benefit just because you took the Sheriff's Department's Class as far as the processing your application and they only cover about half of what an my class covers.
+Handgun Classes that are sometimes

 offered by some local clubs are also accepted.
 Costs for the class range between $35 to

-$150 or more, and the class can last from 4 hours to 10 hours for a full
+$150 or more, and the class can last from 3 hours to 10 hours.

 agreement could be reach as to what the class would cover and the Sheriff's